solomonnyamson/equalizer/README.md

 ## Setting Started

-To get started with our audio equalizer system, simply visit our website at [].
+To get started with our audio equalizer system, simply visit our website at [equalizer page](https://main--jazzy-sprite-c9a897.netlify.app/).
 From there, you can download the app for your mobile device and start customizing your music listening experience.

 ## Support

-If you encounter any issues with our system, please contact the support team at [].
+If you encounter any issues with our system, please contact the support team at [Solomon Nyamson](mailto:solomon.nyamson@amalitech.org).

 ## About Us